isaiah-parton/onyx/README.md

 add_button(&btn)
 ```

 In this example, the `btn` value is obviously **transient** and should not be used outside of it's GUI scope.
-The same goes for any widget info value
+The same goes for any object info value

-Layouts use the dead simple rect-cut method, give it a side to cut from and just add widgets.
-You optionally specify widget size or margin.
+Layouts use the dead simple rect-cut method, give it a side to cut from and just add objects.
+You optionally specify object size or margin.

 ## Can I use it?
 It's not nearly production ready yet, has no docs and calling it stable is still a stretch, but do as you will, I can't stop you.